sim-daas/sim-daas/README.md

-# Helll everyone, I'm Ishaan! 👋
+# Hello everyone, I'm Ishaan! 👋

 I am currently a 1st-year B.Tech student with a strong interest in computer vision, machine learning, and robotics.
 My GitHub repositories showcase a variety of projects that reflect my skills and passion for these fields.
 Here is an overview of what I have been working on: